wuertele/Drupal-Deployer/README.txt

 configured and the layout of this page can be modified on the settings page.
 Users will need the 'view faq' permission to view the 'faq' page.

+There are 2 blocks included in this module, one shows a list of FAQ categories while the other can show a configurable number of recent FAQs added.

+Note the function theme_faq_highlights(), which shows the last X recently created FAQs, used by one of the blocks, can also be called in a php-filtered node if desired.

 Configuration
 =============
 Once the module is activated, you can create your question and answer pairs by